ece362-purdue/proton-labs/lab7-uart/README.md

 In `main`, we've provided code that calls `init_uart`, waits for a character to be received, and then transmits that character back.

 Uncomment STEP2 at the top of the file and upload and monitor.
 Try typing characters into the terminal.
-Instead of seeing the character you had just pressed, you see "You typed: " followed by the character you typed, instead of seeing the character echo back as soon as you press it.
+Instead of seeing the character you had just pressed, you see "You said: " followed by the character you typed, instead of seeing the character echo back as soon as you press it.
 Weird, right?

 That's because, by default, **UART does not automatically echo characters back to the terminal**.
 You have to write code to do that.
 The code in `main` is a good start, but generally terminal emulators have more robust echoing capabilities, such as handling backspace and other control characters, which we'll do next.

 > [!IMPORTANT]
+> When you run "Custom > Test Lab7" under the PlatformIO sidebar menu, it will run your code against the selected test.
+The test is selected if you have it defined at the top of `main.c`.
+For example, if you have `#define STEP2` uncommented, it will run the test for Step 2.
+>
+> The test for Step 2 types `A`, then `Q` (no Enter key), and expects exactly:
+> ```
+> You said: A
+> You said: Q
+> ```
+>
-> Show your TA that typing characters into the Serial Monitor does not echo them back directly, but instead shows "You typed: " followed by the character you typed.
+> When in lab, show your TA that typing characters into the Serial Monitor does not echo them back directly, but instead shows "You said: " followed by the character you typed.
 Show them the code you wrote.
-(Remember that there is no autotest.)
 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.